hknutzen/Netspoc/technical.markdown

 Of course, proper subset relations have to hold not only for zones, but also for routers.
 For most of the routers, proper subset relation has been assured already by proving subset relations for the surrounding zones.
-If outers are placed at the border of an area though, subset relations can be violated:
+If routers are placed at the border of an area though, subset relations can be violated:

 {% include image.html src="./images/areas_overlapping_router.png" description="Overlapping areas with router as intersection." %}

-**Routers as intersection.** to prevent overlapping areas with a single router as intersection, every router contained via `inclusive_border` is processed: each of the areas containing a certain router as `inclusive_border` is compared with the area next in size to check
+**Routers as intersection.** To prevent overlapping areas with a single router as intersection, every router contained via `inclusive_border` is processed: each of the areas containing a certain router as `inclusive_border` is compared with the area next in size to check